- Housing Resources & Weatherization

 The Preferred Renter Certificate Program is designed to provide participants the skills, materials, and confidence necessary to find and maintain stable housing.
 Upon completion of the program, participants receive a Preferred Renter Certificate as a way to demonstrate their readiness for sustaining housing.
 When a landlord receives an application or has a current tenant with this certificate, they will know the applicant or tenant is invested in being a successful renter, knowledgeable about resources, and connected to service providers, such as a financial coach.
 Experienced teaching teams from CVOEO’s Vermont Tenants and Financial Futures programs collaborate to offer the following free classes and coaching experiences.

 - Tenant Skills includes the fundamentals of tenant rights & responsibilities, leases, security deposits, repairs, health code violations, terminations, evictions, fair housing and disability law.

-- Finding Housing and Getting Ready to Rent is two-fold: 1) How to organize a housing search and approach potential landlords, including addressing barriers such as a criminal record or past eviction; 2) Strategies to financially prepare for renting, including determining what "affordable" rent would be and comparing costs of apartments, understanding how credit affects the ability to pay rent, and knowing where to find resources to help meet housing and basic needs.
+- Getting Ready to Rent / Sustaining the Rent focuses on strategies to financially prepare for renting, including determining what "affordable" rent would be and comparing costs of apartments, and understanding how credit affects the ability to pay rent, as well as developing the knowledge and skills needed to track spending, building a budget, and finding resources to help meet housing and basic needs.